 Pharmaceuticals and personal care products in the environment

-April 22 Drug Take Back Day
+Fall Drug Take Back Day is Oct.
+29

 A pharmaceutical or personal care product is any product used by individuals for personal health or cosmetic reasons, used by veterinarians to treat pets, or used by farmers to enhance the growth or health of livestock.
 This includes prescription and over-the-counter medications, veterinary medications, fragrances and cosmetics.

 People in Wisconsin use and discard large quantities of over-the-counter medications, prescriptions and personal care products every year.
 Flushing these products down the drain or throwing them in the trash may contaminate our lakes and rivers and affect fish and wildlife.
 There is growing evidence that these products may be affecting the environment in unintended ways, and unused medications in homes may be misused or abused.

 Find out what to do with your unused medications by visiting the following pages:

 - How to safely dispose of household pharmaceutical waste